 Every time we extend a gadget’s lifetime, we space out and slow the impacts of manufacture.
 The fewer new items we buy, the more we limit greenhouse gas emissions, save water and avoid using minerals that are hard to mine and harder to recycle.

-Volunteers have thrown more than 200 Restart Parties in nine countries.
+Volunteers have thrown more than 200 Restart Parties in ten countries.
 Here’s our estimate of their combined impact:

 Want to contribute?
 Host your own Restart Party, then share the results

 A Restart Party is a free community event where volunteers help people fix their own broken electricals and electronics, to save them from waste.
 It aims to change our relationship with electronics.